Dynatrace/OneAgent-SDK-for-C/README.md

     onesdk_tracer_end(tracer);
 ```

-## Using the Dynatrace OneAgent SDK to trace SQL based database calls.
+## Using the Dynatrace OneAgent SDK to trace SQL based database calls

 To trace database requests you need a database info object which stores the information about your database which does not change between
 individual requests.
 This will typically be created somewhere in your initialization code (after initializing the SDK):